maxux/bogosort/README.md

 	[+] sort time: 1.62 seconds, 5043578 sort/seconds

 # runtime (14 items)

+there is one chance in 87,178,291,200 to sort the array on each sort

 	[+] bogosort on 14 items
 	[+] items: 277, 414, 164, 458, 269, 77, 32, 195, 245, 435, 387, 215, 372, 32